Mikro'67: Schuco

 In 1994, Mikro started making Gama/Schuco models for the German market.
 In the first few years of production, they were unavailable on the Bulgarian market, but a limited number of models that didn't meet the German criteria for quality slipped from the factory and got into the hands of local collectors.
 Mikro was making mainly Opel models, although there were few BMW models and Mercedes Vito, promotional models and construction and other vehicles.
 The models were made and boxed in cheap boxes, exported to Germany where they were then transferred into their original Schuco boxes.
-Unlike the Matchbox models, neither the Gama nor the Schuco models has a sign on the base plate reading "Made in Bulgaria."
+Unlike the Matchbox models, neither the Gama nor the Schuco models have a sign on the base plate reading "Made in Bulgaria."
 In fact, some of them even have the "Made in Germany" or "Made in W. Germany" insignia.
 Perhaps one of the reasons for this is that the country of manufacture could affect sales because some collectors consider the German or Chinese editions to have better quality.